AqwamCreates/ChaWatcher/GENERAL_LICENSE.md

 2.1 Commercial Agreement with Roblox Corporation: Licensee and any party creating derivative works using the Library shall be expressly prohibited from entering into a commercial agreement with Roblox Corporation for the distribution, sale, or use of such derivative works.

-2.2 Free Distribution Prohibition: Licensee and any party creating derivative works using the Library shall be expressly prohibited from distributing the derivative works for Roblox Corporation.
+2.2 Distribution Prohibition To Roblox: Licensee and any party creating derivative works using the Library shall be expressly prohibited from distributing the derivative works for Roblox Corporation either for free or by sale.

 ## 3. No Warranty